watakandai/watakandai.github.io/_pages/research.md

 Machine learning (ML), particularly deep learning, has made significant advances in the past decades.
 However, there are many issues remaining before ML models can be safely, fairly and efficiently implemented in real-world applications.
 Many of these shortcomings are related to causation: in order to be safe, a model must make policies based on knowing what will happen when a given action is taken; in order to be fair, a model must not rely on spurious correlations to make predictions; and in order to be efficient, a model must learn relationships that are transferable from its training data to new tasks.
 By studying learning algorithms that address these issues we may also gain insight and inspiration for models of how we ourselves learn.

 I am an **applied mathematician** with an interest in **theoretical neuroscience** and **machine learning**.
 I use insights from **causal inference** to provide better tools and models in both of these areas.
 This involves building models of how we may do causal learning, and combining methods from causal inference with machine learning to provide more efficient learning algorithms.
 I believe that this work, in combination with developments in deep learning, will lead to more human-like learning systems.
-Thus my work involves a combination of statistics, computational modelling, systems neuroscience and tools from deep learning, as detailed below.
+Thus my work involves a combination of statistics, computational modelling, systems neuroscience and tools from deep learning.

+Some examples of current and past projects I've worked on are below.

 ## Machine learning